A magnetic resonance imaging (MRI) scan of the sinuses creates detailed pictures of the air-filled spaces inside the skull.

 Before the test, tell the radiologist if you have kidney problems.
 This may affect whether you can have IV contrast.

-If you fear confined spaces (have claustrophobia), tell your doctor before the exam.
+If you fear confined spaces (have claustrophobia), tell your health care provider before the exam.
 You may be given a medicine to help you feel sleepy and less anxious.
-Your health care provider may also recommend an "open" MRI, in which the machine is not as close to the body.
+Your provider may also recommend an "open" MRI, in which the machine is not as close to the body.